Begin Main Content Area

 Muneeza Iqbal

-Muneeza Iqbal is the Deputy Secretary of Health Resources and Services, as well as Chief Business Analytics Officer at the Pennsylvania Department of Health.
+Muneeza Iqbal is the Deputy Secretary of Health Resources and Services at the Pennsylvania Department of Health.
 Ms. Iqbal oversees the Bureau of Health Statistics and Registries, the Office of Drug Surveillance and Misuse Prevention, the Health Research Office, the Primary Care Office, and the data modernization initiative.
 Prior to serving in this role, she was the executive advisor for Health Resources and Services, and played an instrumental role in getting the department's data modernization initiative off the ground.

 Ms. Iqbal has a background in public health, healthcare policy, and journalism.
 Previously, she worked as a consultant with Deloitte, with a focus on improving the structure and policy of the commonwealth's non-emergency medical transportation program.
 Prior to that, she created a public health curriculum for medical students and raised awareness on racial biases and inequities in medical education and the healthcare industry.
 Her previous work in global health sparked an interest in tackling barriers to healthcare access.
 Ms. Iqbal has a Bachelor of Arts degree in Economics and Journalism from New York University, and a Master of Public Health degree from Columbia University.